 Luckily, this is a part of your protection you can easily automate to save time and energy.
-I recommend you check out how Heimdal FREE can help you (download link at the end of this guide).
+I recommend you check out how Thor FREE can help you (download link at the end of this guide).

 Once your updates are taken care of, it’s time to move on to the next phase.